Just like that! -- Louth man's Tommy Cooper fezzes could fetch thousands at auction

 "I gather, by the way, that he was very funny that afternoon.
 Went down a storm with the children.”

-Given the story attached to the fezzes, it was considered a shame to split them up, so they are to be be auctioned as a single lot.
+Given the story attached to the fezzes, it was considered a shame to split them up, so they were auctioned as a single lot.

 Asked how much they are expected to make, James said: “Tommy Cooper obviously had quite a few fezzes during his career and they do turn up, with varying strengths of provenance, from time to time.